-The act of leasing 77 nominated parcels by the public, encompassing 114,050 acres in and of itself would have no direct impacts on resources in the FFO, MbFO, PFO, RFO, and VFO.
+The act of leasing in and of itself would have no direct impacts on resources in the FFO, MbFO, PFO, RFO, and VFO.
 However, for the purposes of this analysis, a framework of RFD is assumed wherein all parcels under each alternative are leased and developed.

-While an appropriate level of NEPA for wells or roads would occur when a leaseholder submits an APD, reasonable development assumptions for lease development will be used in the analysis of impacts in this EA to inform the decision since leasing results in a commitment resources unless the lease is allowed to expire without development.
+While an appropriate level of NEPA for wells or roads would occur when a leaseholder submits an APD, reasonable development assumptions for lease development will be used in the analysis of impacts in this EA to inform the decision since leasing results in a commitment of resources unless the lease is allowed to expire without development.